 We’ve all dealt with the discomfort of digestive issues and symptoms at some point, but when is it an urgent issue to address?
 What is your body telling you, and how should you address it?
-Causes of these symptoms and issues could range from a serious tumor, obstruction, or internal bleeding, to low enzymes and bile production.
-It is important to realize if you are dealing with an emergency or chronic situation.
+Causes of these symptoms and issues could mean you have a serious tumor, obstruction, or internal bleeding.
+Or, it could mean something as simple as low enzymes and bile production.
+While the latter might not have any long-lasting, serious consequences if you ignore them, it is important to realize if you are dealing with an emergency or chronic situation.

-There are a few symptoms that you most certainly want to address immediately, such as:
+There are a few symptoms that you certainly want to address immediately.
+Some of these symptoms are:

 - Frequent or worsening heartburn